How to Grow and Care for Monstera Deliciosa

 I tied the monstera’s vine to the coir pole with string to encourage the aerial roots to attach.
 Use string as opposed to wire as it is softer and does not damage the monstera’s vines.

-It is not necessary to have a moss pole for a monstera when they are not mature as they can grow without support.
+It is unnecessary to have a moss pole for a monstera when they are not mature, as they can grow without support.
+I have had monsters up to three feet tall that can support themselves, but typically, I find I have to use a moss pole for any of my plants more than 3 feet tall.

-The moss pole has a tactile texture for the roots to attach to and the moss (or coir) can absorb water when it is misted which helps to create a humid micro climate for your monstera to thrive.
+The moss pole has a tactile texture for the roots to attach to, and the moss (or coir) can absorb water when it is misted, which helps to create a humid microclimate for your monstera to thrive.
+It also feels like a tree to a monstera!
+Do you see what I mean about recreating the conditions of its natural environment?

 Aerial roots forming which help the monstera climb and can even uptake moisture and nutrients.